 Co-founder of the Laboratory and professor of Law at the Université de Sherbrooke, Hélène's research focuses on the issue of environmental protection in the Arctic in the context of climate change.
 Developing a critical approach to international law, she is interested in the limits and possibilities of using law to protect the Arctic environment, particularly with respect to oil and gas, maritime transport, the rights of indigenous peoples and biodiversity.
 She is also interested in developing critical theories of law, the relationship between law and politics, specifically the legitimacy of law, the rule of law and the reciprocal relationship that the state must maintain with its citizens.

 Derek is professor and director of programs in Common Law and Transnational Law at the Faculty of Law, Université de Sherbrooke.
 Professor McKee's research interests are primarily in the areas of administrative law as well as the transnational aspects of domestic regulation.
 He completed his doctoral dissertation, entitled "Internationalism and Global Governance in Canadian Public Law" at the Faculty of Law, University of Toronto.
 He obtained his common law and civil law degrees from McGill University.
 He holds a bachelor's degree in visual arts and social anthropology from Harvard University.
 He served as law clerk to Chief Justice Beverley McLachlin of the Supreme Court of Canada in 2006-07.

 Pierre is a professor at the Université du Québec en Outaouais.
-As a graduate of the Université de Sherbrooke (nursing degree, master's degree in law and health policy), he is currently completing his doctoral studies in nursing at the University of Ottawa (University research chair in forensic nursing).
+As a graduate of the Université de Sherbrooke (nursing degree, master's degree in law and health policy), he also holds a Ph.D. in nursing sciences at the University of Ottawa (University research chair in forensic nursing).
 His research interests target the interactions between the fields of law and psychiatry, specifically the study of the processes of marginalization and social exclusion.
 His research explores the questions of identity and self-determination in the context of disability and mental illness, and the influence of law on the legitimacy of health interventions.